 - Extreme weather-related events that impact our customers and/or our suppliers can have 'episodic' negative impact on revenue, customer acquisition and retention, and they can also cause increases to our product and distribution costs.
-Some of our suppliers are located in geographic areas that are subject to increased risk of these events. - Further, if the business is not seen to be taking deliberate and tangible actions to reduce its GHG emissions, the Group's reputation and brand may be damaged.
+Some of our suppliers are located in geographic areas that are subject to increased risk for these events. - Further, if the business is not seen to be taking deliberate and tangible actions to reduce its GHG emissions, the Group's reputation and brand may be damaged.

 - The flexible nature of our 'drop-ship' model allows for relatively rapid adjustment to episodes of extreme weather.
-The business has very low customer concentration which helps mitigate an element of the risk as well. - The business became 'carbon neutral' in 2021 in respect of Scopes 1 and 2 and meaningful elements of Scope 3, a year earlier than originally targeted. - Our solar array project at the Oshkosh distribution centre became fully operational during 2022, significantly increasing the portion of the Group's power requirements generated from renewable sources. - Management is actively monitoring and measuring progress towards further environmental goals, most notably further GHG reductions in Scopes 1 and 2 and meaningful elements of Scope 3.
+The business has very low customer concentration which helps mitigate an element of the risk as well. - The business became 'carbon neutral' in 2021 in respect of Scopes 1 and 2 and meaningful elements of Scope 3, a year earlier than originally targeted. - Management is actively monitoring and measuring progress towards further environmental goals, most notably further GHG reductions in Scopes 1 and 2 and meaningful elements of Scope 3.